Akash6222/Akash6222/README.md

 <h3 align="center">Linux Developer • Blockchain Node Operator • DevOps </h3>

 <p align="center">
-  I build and operate reliable Linux and blockchain infrastructure, with a focus on production systems that scale and are actively used.
+  Build and maintain reliable Linux and blockchain infrastructure, with a focus on production systems that scale and are actively used.
   <br/>
   Open-source contributor • Community-driven engineer • Always learning
 </p>